SawyerCherry/Vehicle-API/docs/README.md

+Docsify Version of this readme: https://sawyercherry.github.io/Vehicle-API/#/

 # Vehicle API

-> The vehicle API is a API for storing Vehicle information such as Make, Model, Year, and VIN number of the Vehicle.
+> The vehicle API is a RESTful API for storing Vehicle information such as Make, Model, Year, and VIN number of the Vehicle.

 ### How To get Started